nojusus/writeups/ctflearn/forensics/qr-code_inception.md

 message = ''.join(t for _, _, t in chunks)
 print(message)
 ```
-The program outputs an encoded string.
+The program prints an encoded string.
 Go to https://base64.guru/converter/decode/image/png and convert the string into a "PNG" file.
 Scan the QR code to get the flag.